 Bathrobes are, of course, not a necessity but it is nice to be able to give our guests something to snuggle up into and relax.

-Something that does clearly fall into the guest bedroom essentials category is towels.
+Something that clearly falls into the guest bedroom essentials category is towels.

 We’ve been buying the Supreme Hydra range towels by Christy for as long as I can remember and even our oldest ones are still lovely and soft.
 Best of all they come in all different sizes (although I admit that we generally keep the super large bath sheets for ourselves, just don’t tell our guests!).